tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/make-code-citable-with-doi.md

 ---
-title: "Make Your Code Citable with DOI"
+title: "Make Your GitHub Repository Citable using DOIs"
-description: "Learn how to obtain a DOI with Zenodo to make your GitHub repository citable in academic literature."
+description: "Learn how to obtain a DOI with Zenodo to make your GitHub repository citable in the academic literature."
 weight: 5
-keywords: zenodo, doi, cite, github, literature
+keywords: zenodo, doi, cite, github, literature, code, references, citable, citations
 #date: 2021-01-06T22:01:14+05:30
 draft: false
 aliases: